imagej/imagej.github.io/_pages/plugins/trackmate/custom-particle-linking-algorithms.md

 ## A dummy example: drunken cell divisions.

-There is already an example online that does [random link creation](https://github.com/fiji/plugins/trackmate-examples/blob/master/src/main/java/plugin/trackmate/examples/tracker/RandomLinkingTracker.java).
+There is already an example online that does {% include github org='fiji' repo='TrackMate-examples' branch='master' source='plugin/trackmate/examples/tracker/RandomLinkingTracker.java' label='random linking' %}.
 Let's do something else, and build a tracker that links a spot to any two spots in the next frame (if they exist) as if it would go cell division as fast as it can.

 Creating the class yields the following skeleton:
 ```java